ng-apimock/ng-apimock.github.io/docs/mocks.md

 A mock in [@ng-apimock/core](https://github.com/ng-apimock/core) is represented in a json file that follows the request / response principle.

 ## Writing a mock file
-Mocks in [@ng-apimock/core](https://github.com/ng-apimock/core) are written in json.
+Mocks in [@ng-apimock/core](https://github.com/ng-apimock/core) are written in json or javascript.
 There are a few rules to follow when writing a mock file.
 1. It has a unique name
 2. It has a request section that at least specifies a url and method
 3. It has at least one response set to default: true

-So writing a simple mock could look like this:
+So writing a simple mock in json format could look like this:
 ```json
 {
     "name": "some mock",